-IPad and the camera connection kit
+Just got the Apple camera connection kit

 The first try just didn't work!

-Apparently, the amount of power the iPad will supply through the camera connection kit's USB port is kinda anemic.
-So much so that when I plugged in my photo fast 533x compact flash card into the Sandisk reader, it reported that the device required too much power.
+Apparently, the amount of power the iPad will supply through the camera connection kit's USB port

 However, a solution was found for that issue: split USB power cable for external hard drives!